 The Leipzig Summer Fellowships

 Through several generous endowments, the German Studies program offers the Leipzig Summer Fellowships.
 These fellowships allow students in the German Studies program, or German language students at Rice, to attend an eight-week, intensive summer language program at the University of Leipzig’s renowned Herder Institute.
 The fellowships are typically used for travel, housing, and tuition expenses in Leipzig.
-Depending on the number of accepted applicants, the fellowships are valued between $4,500 and $5,500 each.
-The courses students take in Leipzig count toward the requirements for the German Studies major (6 credit hours) and can be used to replace either GERM 263 and GERM 264 or GERM 301 and GERM 302.
+The fellowships are valued between $4,500 and $5,500 each.
+The courses students take in Leipzig count toward the requirements for the German Studies major (6 credit hours).
 Details about the Leipzig Summer Program, including information about housing, can be found here.
-For further information contact the Program Advisor for German Studies, Astrid Oesmann (firstname.lastname@example.org).
+For further information contact the Program Advisor for German Studies, Astrid Oesmann.